 - Gateway transaction fees are very small compared to the advantages they offer in helping a merchant connect to an acquirer, manage their business and control the risks associated with accepting online payments.

-- A good payment gateway will provide the merchant with many customisable reporting options, which help the merchant to manage their business.
+- A good payment gateway will provide the merchant with many customization reporting options, which help the merchant to manage their business.

 - A good payment gateway will be connected to and able to process many different payment methods that may not yet be offered by the merchant.